-This course is structured around Internet transactions and data associated with these transactions.
-It encompasses encryption schemes of transmission to execution of code and complete flight of an execution.
-Web-based technologies are the main focus, along with general understanding of underlying web infrastructure and discussing common exploits.
-Common countermeasure and best business practices that help ensure a solid security understanding are the objective of the course.
+This course is structured around enterprise and web applications and the data security associated with these applications.
+It encompasses the encryption schemes of transmission to execution of code and complete flight of an execution.
+Common countermeasure and best business practices that help ensure a solid security understanding are the objectives of the course.
 Three credits.